 The Edmund Fitzgerald lookout trail, in Pancake Bay Provincial Park, is the perfect day trip activity from Sault Ste.
 Marie.

-Just an hour north of the city, it’s one of best lookout hikes in all of Ontario.
-A beautiful woodland walk through towering maple trees leads you to spectacular views of Lake Superior, as far out as the resting position of the Edmund Fitzgerald ship
+Just an hour north of the city, it’s one of the best lookout hikes in all of Ontario.
+A beautiful woodland walk through towering maple trees leads you to spectacular views of Lake Superior, as far out as the resting position of the Edmund Fitzgerald ship.

-The lookout trail is located just a few minutes north of Pancake Bay Provincial Park along highway 17.
-There is ample parking located about a hundred metres off the highway.
-Click here for a Google Maps link to directions.
+The Edmund Fitzgerald Lookout Trail is just a few minutes north of Pancake Bay Provincial Park along Highway 17.
+There’s ample parking about 100 metres off the highway.
+Click here for Google Maps directions.

-The trail, parking and trailhead are all within the park, so day-use fee applies.
-You can get your daily vehicle permits in advance online here – both Pancake Bay and Batchewana Bay are both currently offering the advance daily permit online.
+Since the trail, parking, and trailhead are all within the park, a day-use fee applies.
+You can buy your daily vehicle permit online in advance – both Pancake Bay and Batchewana Bay are both currently offering the advance daily permit online.
 And of course by buying a day pass you can have a swim at the beach after your hike!

 A clearly marked trail-head sign with route information and a map marks the start of the trail.
 The hike to the lookout and back is around 6km and takes 2-3 hours.
 Longer side routes are available taking you to Pancake Falls or Tower Lakes.